shivam13verma/HYPPO/README.md

 This is a library for doing hyperparameter tuning based on in Machine Learning models using the popular library scikit-learn.

+How to use: Check out the file "slice_example.py" for an example.

 Current features:
 * Does sequential Bayesian Optimization using GPs
 * Easy to use and implement for current scikit-learn users